darmag12/forkify-app/README.md

 [x] It's features include;
 - ability to search for your favourite meals/dishes
 - ability to save your favourite recipes,
-- ability to add a recipe to a shopping list, which enables you to see what you need to get inorder to cook a certain dish,
+- ability to add a recipe to a shopping list, which enables you to see what you need to get in order to cook a certain dish,
-- also no need of worring about losing your favourite recipe list when you refresh the site or visit a different site because they are saved in a local storage.
+- also no need of worrying about losing your favourite recipe list when you refresh the site or visit a different site because they are saved in a local storage.

 # Developer